Meiomi Pinot Noir is sourced from Monterey, Santa Barbara and Sonoma counties in California.

 The wine pours dark in the glass with colors of deep plum.
 Perhaps darker than the average Pinot Noir, light doesn’t shine through this wine.
 Meiomi Pinot Noir is very leggy in the glass with many slow dripping tears that remain on the sides of the glass for some time.

-Sipping the Meiomi Pinot Noir gave forth flavors of multiple bright berries.
+Sipping the Meiomi Pinot Noir I noticed flavors of multiple bright berries.
 This lighter and brighter flavor contrasted well with the heavy appearance and milky mouthfeel.
 Additionally, an initial chaos of complexity was noticed in the first taste.
 Things settled down a bit after the wine had a chance to breathe.

-Bright tannins were noticed.
+Bright tannins were noted.
 The wine also finished somewhat bright.
 The finish length was short to medium initially on the tongue.
 A longer dark berry finish on the cheeks was also noticed.

 Speaking of reviews, check out my review of the Wall Street Journal Wine Club, which I joined.
 Includes price, Pros and Cons and actual pictures of what I received from them.